A relatively new option in the portable computer world, ultrabooks combine sleek and stylish designs with high end functionality.

 In another design innovation you can expect to see become standard, this model uses a privacy-focused pop-up camera.
 An employee has to actually tap the camera on the keyboard to bring it into view, which offers better security.

-Despite its thin profile, this model also includes a dedicated graphics card.
+Despite its thin profile, this model also includes a powerful processor and a reliable graphics card.
 That makes it perfect for an office where you are running high end video editing or CAD software.

-The second main issue is that you tend to get a lot of coil whine and fan noise with this model.
+One of the main issues you get with the Acer Swift 5 is that you tend to get a lot of coil whine and fan noise with this model.
 Keep that in mind if you tend to use your laptop in a quiet location.

 Unlike the HP Spectre listed above, this unit doesn’t include its own stylus.
 If you want to use this as an Ink tablet, be sure to pick up a Dell stylus as well.